- How to Fill in Your Visit Japan Web Arrival Documents for Japan - 18 March 2026

 You’d probably only use them if you’re just spending a day or two at Disney, and the rest of your time sightseeing.

-If you’re spending more than two days at Disney, or doing back-to-back days you might prefer to base yourself nearer the park for those days to save traveling time.
+If you’re spending more than two days at Disney, or doing back-to-back days, you might prefer to base yourself nearer the park for those days to save traveling time.
 We didn’t do this on our last trip and regretted it when it started to rain on day two!
+See our guide on whether you should stay near the Tokyo Disney Resort for more details.

 TDR Good Neighbor Hotel Bus Information